HL7/fhir-consent-management/input/pagecontent/usecases.md

 **Actor:** Consenter

 **Pre-Condition:**
-- A consent form is available  (could be incomplete).

-- A [consent request may be initiated by an administrator](request.html), or the consenter may choose to initiate the process themselves.
+- A consent request may have been initiated by an administrator or the consenter themselves.

+- A consent form is available  and assigned to the consenter.

+- Any information known to the session (such as the consenter's name, date of birth, or timestamp) should be pre-filled by the application to minimize the effort for the consenter.

+- Some of the responses in the form may be pre-populated at the time of assignment.
+These options may be read-only or simply defaults the consenter can change.

+- The consenter may have reviewed the form in a previous session and may have entered some responses; any such responses are saved and visible to the consenter upon revisiting the form.

 **Narrative:**

 - The consenter views the consent form.

-- If the form is arranged as multiple pages, the consenter can navigate all the pages.
+- The form may be arranged as multiple pages in which case the consenter can navigate back and forth between pages.

-- The consenter can review the options available in each page and enter a response thereby communicating a decision.
+- The consenter can review the options available in each page and enter a response, thereby communicating a decision.
 The response shall be retained as the consenter navigates between pages.

-- The consenter can save the incomplete form and log out of the application.

-- Once logging back in, the last-saved state/information shall be visible to the consenter.

 - The consenter shall be able to see what mandatory fields remain in the form and await response as the consenter navigates the form.

 - The consenter shall be able to see whether the form is complete and ready for signing and submission as the consenter navigates the form.

-- Any information known to the session (such as the consenter's name, date of birth, or timestamp) should be pre-filled in the form to minimize the effort for the consenter.

 **Post-condition:**
 A completed consent form is available for submission.

+**Alternative Flow:**
+- The consenter may save the incomplete form and log out of the application.
+The state of the form including all the information entered shall be retained.

 ### Sign and File Consent